Sam Fender: Philanthropy

 He contributed a cover of Metallica's "Sad but True" for the charity tribute album The Metallica Blacklist, released in September 2021.
 Half of the proceeds went to Metallica's All Within My Hands Foundation, the other half to the Teenage Cancer Trust, chosen by Fender.
 On 19 December 2021, he went to help out at the Newcastle West End Foodbank after being invited by The Big Issue.
 In March 2022, Rega Research released a limited edition turntable signed by Fender as part of the Record Store Day event, whose sale proceeds have been donated to War Child UK, which raised funds to help children in plight amid the Russian invasion of Ukraine.
 In the same month, Fender became the patron of the North East Homeless charity.
 On 24 May 2022, Fender performed at Newcastle City Hall to raise money for the North East Homeless centre through a ballot ticketing system.
 The event raised £133,725, thus enabling the centre building renovation.

 When announcing his People Watching Tour, Fender revealed that £1 from every ticket sold for the UK dates would be donated to Music Venue Trust, in support of grassroots venues.
 The initiative raised over £100,000 which helped support 38 grassroots music venues across the UK.
 According to the Music Venue Trust, the funds provided urgent emergency assistance to 19 venues facing potential closure and over £50,000 in improvement grants to another 19 venues, enabling essential upgrades to facilities, equipment and infrastructure.
 Later, in 2025, following his Mercury Prize win for People Watching, Fender donated his entire £25,000 prize to the Music Venue Trust.
 The singer credited independent venues for shaping his early career, saying: “I wouldn’t be doing what I am doing today if it wasn’t for all the gigs I played around the North East, and beyond, when I was starting out.
 These venues are legendary, but they are struggling.”

+On 19 April 2026, it was announced that Fender had donated £25,000 from his People Watching Tour to AutismAble, a South Shields-based community interest company serving people with autism and learning difficulties.
+Through a partnership with the charity Youth Music, the donation was matched, providing a total of £50,000 to the organization’s "Future Collaborations" music outreach programme.